 With that said, I’d like to tell you a little more about chemical exfoliates.

 Now, the chemical treatments will do a few things quite brilliantly: improve your skin tone, remove closed comedones (clogged pores), and of course, battle acne.

-How they work is simple: AHAs including lactic and glycolic acid weaken the bond between dead skin cells, so they shed right away.
-You’ll notice a brighter more radiant skin as the result.
+How they work is simple: AHAs, including lactic and glycolic acid, weaken the bond between dead skin cells, so they shed right away.
+You’ll notice a brighter more radiant skin as a result.
 There’s also BHAs or salicylic acid, which penetrate deeply to splinter sebum thanks to their soluble lipid nature.

-If you start with an AHA, chemical exfoliant, it is essential to add sun protection to your routine.
+If you start with an AHA, chemical exfoliant like Body Merry Glycolic Acid Exfoliating Cleanser, it is essential to add sun protection to your routine.
 What happens is the AHAs will make your skin more sensitive to the sun causing things like wrinkles, pigmentation spots and certainly sunburn too.

 With a chemical exfoliant, most men should start first with a lower percentage.
 Understand that a higher percentage, while seeming more powerful, will not speed up the process or magically produce overnight results.
 Slow down unless you’re prepared to deal with long-term skin damage and problematic issues down the road.